syncfusion-content/windowsforms-docs/WindowsForms/Splitter/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | Windows Forms | Syncfusion
+title: Getting-Started | WindowsForms | Syncfusion
 description: getting started
-platform: windowsforms
+platform: WindowsForms
 control: Splitter
 documentation: ug
 ---

 # Getting Started

-This section briefly describes how to design the SplitterControl in the Windows Forms application.
+This section briefly describes how to design the SplitterControl in the WindowsForms application.

 * Add the SplitterControl control.
 * Configure the SplitterControl control.